 Why we chose it

 There’s no fine print when it comes to Figo’s unlimited coverage.
-It extends to exam fees, reimburses you within 30 days (compared to 60 days for both Healthy Paws and Trupanion), and even waives coinsurance and deductibles if your pet needs lifesaving care — features no other provider offers.
+It extends to exam fees, reimburses you within 30 days, and even waives coinsurance and deductibles if your pet needs lifesaving care — features no other provider offers.

 Its broad coverage doesn’t hide any massive exclusions or long coverage waiting periods, either.
 If your vet says your particular dog or cat is likely to face an expensive illness throughout its life, such as hip dysplasia — a common (and costly) issue for big dogs — you’re going to need more coverage than someone who owns a pet with little risk (like an indoor cat).

 Figo enables you to tailor your coverage and monthly premium in a few ways.
 First, you can choose one of three base plans that offer different coverage and maximum yearly benefit amounts.
 We recommend the unlimited “Ultimate” plan; the Essential and Preferred plan come with a lower premium, but they cap out at $10,000 and $14,000 in yearly benefits, respectively.

 Figo’s generosity shines in its customer service, too.
 When we called with questions, a confident, assuring customer service representative picked up immediately and patiently answered our questions in full.
 It also offers a cloud-based storage system for you to file and track claims and upload your pet’s medical records all in one place.
 Say you’re out of town and your dog swallows her toy; you can use the smartphone app to find the nearest vet and quickly pull up her history to ensure the best possible treatment.

 Points to consider

 Doesn’t cover preventive treatment

 We’ll be honest, it was hard to find anything to dislike about Figo.
 However, one thing we would have liked to see covered is routine wellness and preventive costs — things like rabies vaccines and preventive flea, tick, and heartworm medications.
 These are some of the most frequent expenses for pet owners but are surprisingly not covered by any of our top picks.